 Spring Lamb Stew with Green Garlic is the perfect example of a comfort food that’s wonderful during the warmer weather months.
 This hearty lamb stew is packed with fresh greens and bright flavors.This is one of the lamb courses I served at the garden party I hosted for True Aussie Lamb and Beef.

-My goal was to create a hearty, comforting stew highlighting the lamb, and maintain a light, fresh vibe at the same time — and I think that’s exactly what I did. 🙂
+My goal was to create a hearty, comforting stew highlighting the lamb, and maintain a light, fresh vibe at the same time — and I think this Spring Lamb Stew with Green Garlic is exactly that.

 While this is definitely a comfort food meal, with a light broth, it’s not heavy or too rich, and all of the fresh ingredients are light and vibrant.

 What is spring green garlic and what does it taste like?

 The spring garlic in this recipe is as much of a star ingredient as the lamb!

 - Spring green garlic is garlic that hasn’t fully matured –before garlic grows into separate cloves, it starts out as a green plant, with a stalk, leaves, and shoots, similar to green onions (scallions).

 - It’s mostly available at the Farmers Market, and it typically shows up in early April.

 - The flavor of spring garlic is truly special with a fresh, mild, and sweet taste.
 It’s much less pungent than the garlic we typically see and use.

 I found some at my local Farmers Market when I was making this recipe — while still very young, the bulbs had started to form, though not into separate cloves.
 They are often a pretty purplish color.